AraBlocks/RFCs/text/0000-afs-contract-standard.md

 #### setPrice

 Sets the price (in ARA tokens) of this AFS, including rewards.
-Only the `owner` may call this function.
-This function should `throw` if `reward` has been set and `price` does not exceed it.
+Only the `owner_` may call this function.
+This function should revert if `reward` has been set and `_price` does not exceed it.

 ``` solidity
 function setPrice(uint256 _price) external returns (bool success)